 - Attend two gatherings in the spring

-- Present plans for integrating sustainability into a current or future course or program at the final gathering
+- Present plans for integrating sustainability into a current or future course or program in September of 2021

 Please note that many former Sustainability Faculty Fellows have integrated sustainability into a course that they were offering in the spring.
 This is not a requirement, but it has worked well for many fellows.

-How to Apply – Applications for the program will be accepted until Monday, September 16, 2019.
-Click here to fill out the online application.
+How to Apply – Applications for the program will be accepted until Wednesday, September 16, 2020.
+Click here to access the online application.

 For additional information about the Sustainability Faculty Learning Community, feel free to contact: